Haydn Sugar Beet Seed

 - Some of the lowest bolting available

-- The best combination of high sugar yield, high sugar content and very low bolting available
+- A great combination of high sugar yield, good sugar content and very low bolting

 - Competitively priced high value variety